In June, over a dozen Freeview channels will move or close, as an entire Freeview multiplex is closed to make way for 5G mobile services.

 Broadcasters, including the BBC, are expected to push online options, such as the iPlayer.
 The BBC iPlayer will allow smart TV users to access HD streams of all BBC channels, including those not on Freeview.

-Quest HD, originally launched on Freeview in 2018 on the back of a EFL highlights deal, is expected to be withdrawn due to the lack of HD capacity on Freeview.
-EFL highlights will be shown on ITV from next season.
-But Quest’s programmes are available in HD through streaming platform Discovery+.
-Quest is expected to remain on Freeview in standard definition only.
+Quest HD, originally launched on Freeview in 2018 on the back of a EFL highlights deal, is one of the affected channels.
+But EFL highlights will be shown on ITV from next season.
+Quest’s programmes are still available in HD through streaming platform Discovery+.
+Quest will also remain on Freeview in standard definition only.

 Why is this Freeview channel switch-off happening?